ssjblue197/pure-ui/docs/pages/getting-started/installation.md

 - `@shoelace-style/shoelace/%CDNDIR%` is for CDN users
 - `@shoelace-style/shoelace/%NPMDIR%` is for npm users

-This change was introduced in `v2.5.0` to address issues around installations from npm loading multiple versions of libraries (such as the Lit) that Shoelace uses internally.
+This change was introduced in `v2.5.0` to address issues around installations from npm loading multiple versions of libraries (such as the Lit) that Pure UI uses internally.